VidyaRajesh2019/vrajesh-interview-lab/labs/vrajesh-interview-lab/interview.md

 Questions:

 1. What is your full name?
+   venkata krishna rao manda

 2. When did you join Nationwide Insurance?
+   In 2003

 3. Which BSA are you in?
+   In Requirements and Testing Organization and working for Retirements Plans BSA